Foot & Ankle Center of Arizona

 Understanding Foot Fractures

-Pain, swelling, redness, and sometimes bruising are common signs of a potential foot fracture.
-Different injuries can cause foot fractures.
-From sports injuries to slips and falls, or even overuse injuries due to repetitive stress, foot fractures can present in many ways.
+Pain, swelling, and redness are the usual signs of a possible fracture of the foot.
+Various injuries result in foot fractures.
+From sporting injuries, slips, and falls to overuse injuries due to repetitive stress, foot fractures come in many ways.

 There are several common types of foot fractures.
-The Lisfranc injury involves the midfoot region where there is an arrangement of small bones forming an arch on the top of the foot.
-The fracture of the fifth metatarsal, the long bone located on the outside of the foot that connects to the little toe, is another common foot fracture.
-Additionally, the calcaneus, or heel bone fracture, is often a result of a high-impact event such as a fall from height.
+The Lisfranc injury involves the midfoot region, where there is an arrangement of small bones forming an arch on top of the foot.
+The other common fracture of the foot is that of the fifth metatarsal, which is the long bone on the outside of the foot that connects to the little toe.
+In addition, heel bone fracture is usually due to a high-energy act, usually by falling from a height.

 Diagnosis of Foot Fractures